InseeFrLab/edt/README.md

 ### Add a survey page
 To add a survey page inside the app, you should follow these steps :
-- Complete the source file you wish to edit with your new variables and components information.
+- Edit the source you wish to edit with your new variables and components information and ask INSEE to edit the source.
 >If you wish to know more about how to edit a Lunatic source, please refer to the Lunatic documentation. (https://github.com/InseeFr/Lunatic)
 - Add any new variable inside the `src/enumerations/FieldNameEnum` enumeration.
 - Add your page inside the map `src/routes/EdtRoutesMapping.ts` `mappingPageOrchestrator`
 - Create your new `tsx` page in the right section of `src/pages`
 - Refer to any other page close from your goal to see how to use the existing navigation and components deppending on if you are creating a page inside a loop or outside.
 You can also see there how to use the Orchestrator component and how it recovers the wished Lunatic model page from the source.
   - If your page contains more labels than the survey question label, please add it in the `src/i18n` section.
+  - If your page contains assets such as images, please add it in the `src/assets` section and add the accessibility description of these asstets in the`src/i18n` section.
 - Add your new route inside the `src/routes/EdtRoutes.tsx` file which needs the `src/enumerations/EdtRoutesNameEnum` enumeration to be incremented as well.

 You should now be able to test your development.